Passages in the Life of an Unpractical Man

 Celebrating Olmsted's Legacy:

-"A hundred years after his death, America continues to be challenged with issues of social justice and conservation for which Olmsted was a most persevering, principled pioneer."
+"A hundred years after his death, America continues to be challenged with issues of social justice, health and conservation for which Olmsted was a most persevering, principled pioneer."

 Frederick Law Olmsted oil painting by John Singer Sargent, 1895.
 Gerry Wright has researched, written and produced a one-man show honoring the life and work of Frederick Law Olmsted, the father of landscape architecture.
-The play provides insights into Olmsted's passionate vision as he played critical roles in the dynamics of slavery as a writer, as an appointee of Abraham Lincoln during the Civil War, and as the landscape architect and catalyst for New York City's Central Park, Boston's Emerald Necklace, the US Capitol and White House grounds, and advocate for National Parks.
+The play provides insights into Olmsted's passionate vision as he played critical roles in the dynamics of slavery as a writer, Executive Secretary of the U.S. Sanitary Commission in the Civil War, and as the landscape architect for New York City's Central Park, Boston's Emerald Necklace, the US Capitol grounds, along with multiple plans for colleges, communities and private estates.
+Olmsted was a key pioneer in the movement to preserve land as national parkland, both at Yosemite and Niagara Falls.

-"Passages in the Life of an Unpractical Man" has toured from the Frederick Law Olmsted National Historic Site in Brookline, Massachusetts to the New Horizons Project in Vologda, Russia; the Old State House on Charter Day to the 150 year anniversary of the legislation for building New York Central Park, Olmsted Parks Conservancy in Louisville, Kentucky to the Friends of the Public Garden in Boston.
+“Passages in the Life of an Unpractical Man” has toured from the Frederick Law Olmsted National Historic Site in Brookline, Massachusetts to the New Horizons Project in Vologda, Russia; Derby Academy in Hingham, MA to the New York City Central Park Celebration, Olmsted Parks Conservancy in Louisville, Kentucky to the "Biltmore" in Ashville, North Carolina.

 The vision, purpose, and goal is to present a view into the life and works of Frederick Law Olmsted as akin to music, where in moments there will be silence, to be observed quietly with a mixture of thoughts and emotions.
 Perhaps we might say that the attempt is to create a "symphonic landscape" of Olmsted's life.